emile29/playlist-player-app/README.md

 # Youtube Playlist Player

-An online audio player that fetches and plays your favourite youtube playlists in an aesthetic UI layout
+An online audio player that fetches and plays your favourite youtube playlists in an aesthetic UI layout.

 ## Live Demo